disco0/vscode-highlight/README.md

 If you want to make a pull request you can debug the extension using [Debug Launcher](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-debug-launcher).

+### Building

+As of `1.4.2`, Highlight's configuration contribution schema is large enough to break building with `npm`—unfortunately this be a problem until schema references can be used in extension configuration schemas.
+Until then, vsce should be called with the `--yarn` flag.

 ## License

 MIT © Fabio Spampinato